Student Finance Guide

 Ready to take control?
 Follow these steps to set up your system using our Weekly Budget Planner:

-- List All Income: Include everything—from your bi-weekly paycheck to that $20 you get for helping a neighbor.
+- List All Income: Include everything - from your bi-weekly paycheck to that small amount you get for helping a neighbor.

 - Subtract Essentials: Be honest about your groceries.
-Don't forget the small subscriptions that auto-renew.
+Do not forget the small subscriptions that auto-renew.

-- Set a Savings Goal: Even $10 a week is a win.
+- Set a Savings Goal: Even a small weekly amount is a win.
 It builds the habit of saving.

 - Calculate Flexible Spending: This is your "fun money."
 Now you know exactly how much you can spend per day without going broke.